rluders/rluders/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Red Hat, CZ.
+- 🔭 I'm a Software Engineer passionated about Open source.
 - 🌱 I’m currently learning a lot of things.
 Aren't u?
 - 👯 I’m looking to collaborate on Open Source and Education.
 - 🤔 I’m looking for help with [Sumé LMS](https://github.com/sumelms).